nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ipc.parseArrowData`

-*Parse an Arrow table from an Arrow stream and convert to a kdb+ mixed list of Arrow array data*
+*Parse an Arrow table from an Arrow stream and convert to a kdb+ mixed list of array data*

 ```q
 .arrowkdb.ipc.parseArrowData[serialized]